Hakimbek/my-java-notes/Convention/README.md

 All the classes, interfaces, packages, methods and fields of Java programming language are given according to the Java naming convention.
 If you fail to follow these conventions, it may generate confusion or erroneous code.

-### Advantage of Naming Conventions in Java
+## Advantage of Naming Conventions in Java
 By using standard Java naming conventions, you make your code easier to read for yourself and other programmers.
 Readability of Java program is very important.
 It indicates that less time is spent to figure out what the code does.

-### Naming Conventions of the Different Identifiers
+## Naming Conventions of the Different Identifiers
-The following table shows the popular conventions used for the different identifiers.

 | Identifiers Type | Naming Rules |
 | ---------------- | ------------ |